jacobnormington/SOP_Solver/README.md

   - Stop inserting into the first bucket.

 This approach ensures that memory is managed efficiently by gradually restricting insertions and freeing memory as consumption levels increase.

+## Version

+- `version_1.0.0`: Branch before merging the history changes
+- `main`: Latest branch with all the history changes merged into it